Kayaking with Kids in Myanmar’s Kayin State

 During our play in the water, Mr. So went up to the village and bought the kids shorts.
 Nina talked to a small girl in the village who went into her house and brought out clothes for the adults and Nina gave me her Burmese longyi (sarong).
 Again, the attention to detail was perfect and gives me a lot of reassurance that my future book, about traveling with kids and child friendly tours in Myanmar, is going to be a best seller!

 We are happy to provide you more information about kayaking and family friendly tours in Myanmar.
-Please leave your contact information via the form below.
+Please contact email@example.com or information in yellow box below.